top of page

 Moab Solstice Snake

-If you're interested in watching the arrowhead form over the snake's head, you'll need to start fairly early.
+Those interested in watching the arrowhead form over the snake's head will need to start the hike fairly early.
 On May 24th, sunrise was at 5:59.
-I observed the arrowhead begin to form at 10:53 AM and within 30 seconds it had fully formed.
+I observed the arrowhead starting to take shape precisely at 10:53 AM, and within just 30 seconds, it had completely formed.

 Moab Solstice Snake